I. Audience

 X. Final Note

-If you are reading this casually, it is not for you.
+If you are reading this casually, it is probably not for you.

 If you are reading this carefully, you already know why it exists.